haozoo/bonsai/README.md

 <br>

 ## About bonsai++
-`Bonsai` is made up of two parts: a recursive bonsai generation algortihm and an OpenGL graphics engine!
+`bonsai++` is made up of two parts: a recursive bonsai generation algortihm and an OpenGL graphics engine!

 <br>